 Jaime Pollard-Smith is a full-time writing instructor with a Master of Arts from New York University.
-She and her husband are owners and coaches of CrossFit Jane.
-They live in Charlotte, NC with their two middle school humans and Dexter the golden doodle.
+She lives in Charlotte, NC with her two teenage humans and her golden doodle, Dexter.
 Her work has been published at Literary Mama.
 She is a regular contributor for That Odd Mom, Scary Mommy and Project We Forgot.
 Read her weekly thoughts at Unbecoming.

 AN UNBECOMING STORY